strangerthoughts/pytools/README.md

 ```

 ### Filetools
-This package has a few functions usefull unctions when operating with system files.
+This package has a few functions useful unctions when operating with system files.

 Available Functions: